Introducing Vaultic: Private AI for Regulated Teams

 Every Answer Is Sourced and Logged

-Two things separate a private AI assistant you can defend in an audit from one you can’t: it has to show its work, and it has to keep a record you can’t quietly rewrite.
+Two things separate a private AI assistant you can defend in an audit from one you can’t: it has to show its work, and it has to keep a record nobody can quietly rewrite after the fact.

 Every answer Vaultic gives is grounded in retrieved chunks and carries citations back to the exact source document, which is the baseline for any honest production RAG pipeline.
 The part most products skip is the record.
 Every question and every answer is written to an immutable, tamper-evident audit log: a SHA-256 hash-chained record where each entry seals the previous one.
 Change an earlier entry and the chain breaks, visibly.
 A live integrity badge verifies the whole chain, so you can see at a glance whether the history has been touched.